How to Clean Refrigerator Coils: 4 Easy Steps

 Q: Can I damage the coils by cleaning them?

-A: It’s possible, but unlikely if you’re gentle.
-The coils and the thin metal fins around them can be bent.
-Avoid using a lot of force.
-The coil brush and vacuum are designed for a gentle but effective clean.
+A: It is unlikely to damage the coils if you are gentle.
+The coils and their thin metal fins can bend, so avoid excessive force.
+A coil brush and vacuum are designed for effective yet gentle cleaning.

 Q: What happens if I never clean my refrigerator coils?